binhphi109/tindate-web/README.md

    1. `yarn`
    2. `yarn start`

-You can now access to API-Endpoints through [http://localhost:8080/](http://localhost:8080/).
+You can now access to WebApp through [http://localhost:8080/](http://localhost:8080/).

 #### Docker

 Run the following commands: `docker-compose up`

-You can now access to API-Endpoints through
+You can now access to WebApp through

 - [http://localhost:8080/](http://localhost:8080/).